ArtisticWenny/datasci_5_statistics/README.md

   - Age-adjusted prevalence: The prevalence of the health outcome after adjusting for age
   - Crude prevalence: The unadjusted prevalence of the health outcome
   - Sample Size: The number of people surveyed
-  - HLTHOUT: The health outcome category (CASTHMA for current asthma and DIABETES for diagnosed diabetes)
+  - HLTHOUT: The health outcome category
-  - Measure Name: The full name of the health outcome (Current Asthma or Diabetes)
+  - Measure Name: The full name of the health outcome
   - POINT: The geographic coordinates of the county
   - County Code: The unique identifier for the county